DCC-Lab/PyDCCLab/README-developers.md

 The coding style for the group is available [online](https://github.com/DCC-Lab/Documentation/blob/master/HOWTO-CodingStyle.md).
 However, we highlight important aspects here:

+1. Plan for usage, not for coders.

-1. The code should read as a text.
+2. The code should read as a text.
    Variable names and function names are important.
 A boolean variable can be called `isDone`.
 A table representing an image can be called `image`.
 A function can have an action verb in its name.

+3. We do not need to use "array" in the name to describe an array, because it could be an array, a list, a set.
+We use th eplural form instead.
+For instance, in `Image`, the channels are kept in `Image().channels`, which happens to be a list.
+In `ImageCollection`, the images are in `images`.

-2. We take a "camel-case" style, that is, the first letter is lowercase, and then each word is capitalized, as in `createRayPlot()`.
+4. We take a "camel-case" style, that is, the first letter is lowercase, and then each word is capitalized, as in `createRayPlot()`.
 We never use underscores (_) which are reserved for internal, hidden, private, low-level variables.

-3. Properties must be declared with `@property`.
+5. Properties must be declared with `@property`.

-4. Functions shoudl have an action word (`applyFilter`).
+6. Functions shoudl have an action word (`applyFilter`).
 If we "get" something, we use the name without `get` (i.e. `imageData`).
 When we set something that is not a property, we use `set` (i.e. `setPermissionToReadOnly`)

+7. Always expose as little as possible.